 Deadpool – a gleeful, self-referential character bathed in satire, gets his first taste of the big screen.
 Well, sort of.
 Deadpool technically made his first appearance in the very forgettable, X-Men: Origins.
 But the film messed up the character so bad, that I’m literally not counting that version as Deadpool.

 Deadpool is a satirical deconstruction of the comic book genre, yet it still has its own story at the core of its self-reflexive humour.
-For those who don’t know, the film also set in the same universe as X-Men.
-By the way, the faint of heart should steer clear from this film, because the violence and dark, twisted sense of humour might make you cry.
+For those who don’t know, it’s also set in the same universe as X-Men.
+By the way, the faint of heart should steer clear of this film, because the violence and dark humour might make you cry.

 But it all goes downhill when he finds out he has cancer that has spread to various parts of his body.
 As a result, he agrees to undergo an experiment with a rather shady organisation, that promises to cure his cancer.
 On top of that, they say it’ll give him mutant-like superpowers.
 He couldn’t really say no, could he?
 It seems like a no-brainer.

 During the experiment, Wade soon learns all is not what it seems and faces the wrath of the villainous Ajax (Ed Skrein).
 Realising he’s clearly made a mistake and having been left horribly disfigured, Wade breaks free and gets the hell away from the organisation.
 But he’s not letting Ajax off the hook.
 Seeking vengeance, he becomes Deadpool, a masked vigilante.

-Deadpool shows that you can make a successful R-rated superhero film.
+Deadpool shows you can make a successful R-rated superhero film.
 I found it very funny and the bad language, jokes and violence never go too far.
-There are actually some pretty witty gags, including when Deadpool openly mocks the film industry.
+There are some pretty great gags, including when Deadpool openly mocks the film industry.
 This reality-bending humour never feels forced and the tone is pitched perfectly.